Women, Ramadan, and Fasting

 For fasting, women have some additional rules that apply to them due to issues such as pregnancy, menstrual cycles, and breast feeding.
-The following provides some insight into those matters.
+The following provides some insight into those matters that may be helpful when women are considering fasting in Ramadan and other months.

 Making up of fasts for women who are pregnant, breastfeeding, or menstruating